Wednesday, July 30, 2008

 The report indicates that while coal-fired power plants represent the largest air emissions source of mercury, a significant fraction of mercury emissions comes from mercury-containing products, whether from melting steel scrap that is contaminated with mercury contained in switches and other devices used in autos, industrial equipment, and commercial and consumer appliances, or from incineration of municipal, hazardous, and medical waste that can include mercury-containing products such as lamps, batteries, thermometers, and thermostats.
 Additionally, mercury-based amalgam used in some dental fillings is one of the primary sources of mercury in wastewater.

-click here).
+Access the Mercury in Products Strategy (click here).
 Access the GLRC website for additional information and background (click here).